FerhatBacak/Patika.dev-sql-excample/README.md

 ```

-select title from film
+SELECT title FROM film
-where title like '%n'
+WHERE title LIKE '%n'
-order by length desc
+ORDER BY length desc
-limit 5;
+LIMIT 5;

 ```